serverlessworkflow/specification/specification.md

 <img src="media/spec/workflowdatainput.png" height="350px" alt="Workflow data input"/>
 </p>

-In order to define the structure of expected workflow data input you can use the workflow [`dataSchema`](#DataSchema-Definition) `input` property.
-This property allows you to link to a [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data input.
-It can be used for documentation purposes or implementations may decide to strictly enforce it.

 #### Event Data

 [Event states](#Event-State) wait for arrival of defined CloudEvents, and when consumed perform a number of defined actions.